Less loved or glamorous than other organs in the body, we feel the liver is due more attention and respect!

 - Garlic and spices such as ginger and turmeric.
-These offer many beneficial compounds, some of which may support the health of the liver.
+These offer many beneficial compounds, some of which may support the liver’s health.
 We encourage these to be enjoyed as food rather than supplements.
 If you wish to supplement, please discuss this with your healthcare practitioner.

-Step 5: Get moving and quality sleep, and manage stress
+Step 5: Get moving, get quality sleep, and manage stress

 In addition to what you eat, other lifestyle factors influence liver health, including exercise, sleep, and stress.

-- Moving the body every day is important for the health of the entire body, including the liver.
+- Moving the body every day is essential for the entire body’s health, including the liver.
 Additionally, exercise has been found to be used as a therapeutic strategy to improve fatty liver disease.

 - Get quality sleep, around 7-8 hours, for proper rest and restoration.
-This can result in reduced inclination to reach for the stuff that contributes to the liver burden, such as morning caffeine, mid-afternoon added sugar, and evening alcohol!
+This can reduce the inclination to reach for the stuff contributing to the liver burden, such as morning caffeine, mid-afternoon added sugar, and evening alcohol!

-- Find ways to manage your stress, in the day-to-day and longer-term.
+- Find ways to manage your stress in the day-to-day and longer term.
 Persistent stress hormone production* adds burden to the liver.
-Each day is filled with stressors, so find ways to either reduce the triggers and inputs, or practice healthier ways to manage your reactions, whether the stressor is real and perceived.
+Each day is filled with stressors, so find ways to reduce the triggers and inputs or practice healthier ways to manage your reactions, whether the stressor is real or perceived.
 A quick and accessible way to access the part of your nervous system associated with turning downs the stress response is taking deep, diaphragmatic (abdominal) breaths.
 See here for more.